 Stanford Human-Computer Interaction Seminar

 If enrolled Stanford students wish to attend the seminar regularly, they can receive one unit of credit by enrolling in CS 547.
-The requirements are to attend seminars in real time over the live Zoom webinar at 1:00 - 2:00pm PST Fridays, and to watch all seminars.
-Up to 2 can be watched non-live via the recording, which can be found on Canvas via Panopto.
-If your physical location during COVID-19 makes live attendance infeasible, email email@example.com and describe your situation by the end of Week 2 of the quarter to get permission from the staff to watch all seminars recorded rather than live.
-SCPD students do not need to watch seminars live.
-If circumstances result in you missing more than two live seminars, you can still earn credit by watching two seminars for each additional one that you missed: (1) the original seminar that you missed, recorded; and (2) one live HCI Group seminar, either an HCI Seminar lecture in a future quarter, or a talk at the HCI Lunch (Wednesdays 12:05pm-1pm, email firstname.lastname@example.org for the Zoom link).
+We expect students to attend seminar in person at 10:30am - 11:30am PT on Fridays, and to watch all seminars.
+Up to 2 can be watched remotely via the recordings, which can be found on Canvas via Panopto.
+In this case, you will also be required to write a brief two-paragraph report on the talk that describes your favorite moment from the talk and one question you would have liked to ask the speaker.
+For speakers who are remote, synchronous attendance during the webinar counts as in-person attendance.
+SCPD students do not need to watch seminars live, but should complete the reports weekly.
+If you are unable to attend in person because of health concerns, complete this form and we will reach out to arrange remote attendance.
+If you have been exposed to COVID-19 or are concerned about a recent potential exposure before a given lecture, email firstname.lastname@example.org to arrange for remote attendance.
+If circumstances result in you missing more than two in-person seminars, you can still earn credit by watching two seminars for each additional one that you missed: (1) the original seminar that you missed, recorded; and (2) one live HCI Group seminar - either an HCI Seminar lecture or HCI Lunch in a future quarter.
 Email email@example.com to report on your makeup seminar, instead of using the attendance form.

 We require live attendance because this helps establish a warm and welcoming atmosphere for our invited speakers.
+If you enroll late, any lectures you missed will count against the two that you get to watch non-live.
 Course conflicts do not excuse absence—enrolling in the class is a commitment to attend it.
 Likewise, job interviews and other schedule conflicts under the student's control are not excused absences: we provide the two non-live seminars for these purposes.
+Travel for athletic competitions is an excused absence, since it is not under the student's control.
 For serious illness, death in the family, or other issues out of the student's control, contact the course staff.

 We videotape the seminar and post the videos to YouTube, to record the history of HCI as it unfolds and to support wide dissemination of cutting edge HCI work.
-Video cameras located in the back of the room (or the Zoom cameras while remote) will capture the presentations.
+Video cameras located in the back of the room will capture the presentations.
 When you attend the seminar in person, please note: while the cameras are positioned with the intention of recording only the instructor, occasionally a part of your image might be incidentally captured.
-If you attend on Zoom, your video and voice may also be captured.
 Before the video is made public, editors will review the recordings and blur student images.
 Occasionally, your voice might also be incidentally captured.
 If you have questions, please contact a member of the teaching team.